From Wednesday 1st October 2025, Community Pharmacy Contractors who have chosen to participate will offer Flu vaccinations to eligible patients.

 - Claim Form (only to be used if VMT not available)

-- FAQ/Information Document (this should address any questions you may have)
+- FAQs/Information Document (this should address any questions you may have)

 2. Patient Group Direction